 Elevation: 8,180 ft

-From the pass, follow the ridge south across broken granite slabs and a scattering of trees toward Grassy Twin Peak’s west ridge.
-You will likely spot remnants of the Frog Lake trail along the way but these will not be very useful.
-As you approach the west ridge, veer toward the saddle, crossing Grassy Twin Peak’s west ridge at 7,800 feet.
+The difficulty level of this route depends upon the route that you take down the steep step into the saddle north of the peak.
+From the pass, follow the ridge south across broken granite slabs and a scattering of trees toward Grassy Twin Peak’s West Ridge.
+You will likely spot remnants of the Frog Lake Trail along the way.
+As you approach the West Ridge, veer toward the saddle, crossing Grassy Twin Peak’s West Ridge at 7,800 feet.
 Once on the south side of Grassy Twin, negotiate a steep, downhill step to reach the connecting ridge.
-When you are past this obstacle, you will see an obvious line to the summit that is occasionally blocked by downed trees.
+Once you are past this obstacle, you will see an obvious line to the summit that is occasionally blocked by downed trees.